jgordini/apl-quest-notes/apl-quest/2014/It-Is-All-Right-APLQuest-2014-1.md

 # [It Is All Right 2014-1](https://apl.quest/psets/2014.html?goto=P1_It_Is_All_Right)

-# APL Right Triangle Problem

-**Problem:** Write a [dfn](https://aplwiki.com/wiki/Dfn) that takes the length of the legs of a triangle as its left argument, and the length of the hypotenuse as its right argument and returns 1 if the triangle is a right triangle, 0 otherwise.
+**Problem:** Write a [dfn](https://aplwiki.com/wiki/Dfn) that takes the length of the legs of a triangle as its [left argument](https://aplwiki.com/wiki/Argument), and the length of the hypotenuse as its right argument and returns 1 if the triangle is a [right triangle](https://en.wikipedia.org/wiki/Right_triangle), 0 otherwise.

 ## Getting Started